 Aged Three: Carys makes first recording.
-The studio engineer is her mother, who records her singing “Go Tell It On The Mountain” on a reel to reel tape recorder.
-With any luck, this will never, EVER see the light of day though it is remarkable due to the completely out of time clapping.
-Oh, and the fact that she could sing in tune at the age of three…
+The studio engineer is her mother; recording her singing “Go Tell It On The Mountain” on a reel to reel tape recorder.
+With any luck, this will never, EVER see the light of day.
+It is, however, remarkable due to the completely out of time clapping.
+Oh, and the fact that Carys could sing in tune at the age of three…

 Aged Nine: Carys joins school choir.
 Discovers she can sing louder than anyone else.

 Aged Sixteen: Carys decides she wants to sing professionally.
-At this age, her ideal job would have been to go back in time 14 years and become one of Abba’s backing singers.
+Ideally, she would have chosen to go back in time 14 years and become one of Abba’s backing singers.
 Sadly, as time travel has yet to be invented she never quite managed this.

 The Random Bit In The Middle